Gregory Crewdson: Life and career

 Crewdson's photographs are elaborately planned, produced, and lit using crews familiar with motion picture production who light large scenes using cinema production equipment and techniques.
 He works with a lighting team, art director, make-up and wardrobe department, props and effects to create mood, atmosphere, and open-ended narrative images.
 He has worked with the same director of photography, Richard Sands, along with other core team members, for some 25 years.
 He works much like a director with a budget similar to that of a movie production, each image involves dozens of people and weeks to months of planning.

 Using shots that resemble film productions, Crewdson deconstructs American suburban life in his work.
 He has cited the films Vertigo, The Night of the Hunter, Close Encounters of the Third Kind, Blue Velvet, and Safe as having influenced his style, as well as the painter Edward Hopper and photographer Diane Arbus.

 Crewdson's most widely-known bodies of work include Twilight (1998–2002), Beneath the Roses (2003–2008), Cathedral of the Pines (2013–2014), An Eclipse of Moths (2018–2019), and Eveningside (2021–2022).
-Crewdson's only body of work made outside of the U.S. was Sanctuary (2009), set at the Cinecittá studios in Rome.
+Crewdson's only body of work made outside of the U.S. was Sanctuary (2009), set at the Cinecittà studios in Rome.
 Nearly all of his other work before and since was made in the small towns and cities in Western Massachusetts.

 In 2012, he was the subject of the feature documentary film Gregory Crewdson: Brief Encounters.
 The film series followed the construction of and an explanation by Crewdson of his thought process and vision for pieces of Beneath the Roses.